What to prepare for your BAA Audition

 • Environment: Where am I?
 In what time period does this piece take place?

-We look forward to seeing you in person or via Zoom!
+We look forward to seeing you via Zoom!

 Have any questions?
 Check our out auditions FAQ below!
 Prefer to audition by video?
 Learn about our video submission option here.